kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/09-cks-challenges/01-challenge-1.md

         Note there are additional images other than those stated

-    1. Loop over the images we want (by filtering out those we don't), and trivy them getting the imformation we need
+    1. Loop over the images we want (by filtering out those we don't), and trivy them getting the information we need

         ```bash
         for i in $(docker image ls --format '{{.Repository}}:{{.Tag}}' | grep nginx | grep -v none)